dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 On one hand, the package [`java.lang.reflect`][java-reflect] provides indirect APIs for accessing and modifying the state and structure of the running program.
 On the other hand, developers want to obfuscate and shrink their apps before deployment.
-Java ecosystem went with the second option: shrinking tools more-or-less ignore reflection and developers have to [manually inform toolchain][android-shrink-code] about the program elements which are accessed reflectively.
+The Java ecosystem went with the second option: shrinking tools more-or-less ignore reflection and developers have to [manually inform toolchain][android-shrink-code] about the program elements which are accessed reflectively.